Abrams & Chronicle Books

-Originally established in 2004 as 'Abrams Books UK', the London office was the subsidiary of the prominent French publisher La Martinière Groupe.
-Abrams encompassed Abrams Books, Abrams Image, Abrams ComicArts, Stewart, Tabori & Chang, Abrams Books for Young Readers, Amulet Books.
+Originally established in 2004 as 'Abrams Books UK', the London office was a subsidiary of the prominent French publisher La Martinière Groupe.
+Abrams encompassed Abrams Books, Abrams Image, Abrams ComicArts, Stewart, Tabori & Chang, Abrams Books for Young Readers, and Amulet Books.

 In June 2010, US publishers Abrams and Chronicle Books teamed up to create a joint marketing and distribution force to serve the UK and European markets.

-The UK Abrams sales and marketing team, expanded to accommodate the Chronicle lists.
-It continues to be based in London.
+The UK Abrams sales and marketing team expanded to accommodate the Chronicle lists, and it continues to be based in London.
 The joint venture is called Abrams & Chronicle Books.